 Besides this, there are also multicast routers or switches equipped with an IGMP Snooping function that monitors IGMP Membership Reports and makes judgments on forwarding IP multicast packets to each port.
 In the case of multicast routers or switches that control the forwarding time of IP multicast packets, if the forwarding time has passed without the IGMP Membership Report being received, IP multicast packets of general broadcasts may sometimes not be forwarded to the ECHONET Lite node passing through the multicast router or switch.
-Therefore, it is recommended that ECHONET Lite node maintain a state that can forward general broadcasts by regularly sending Membership Reports (for example, within a 2-minute interval) to absorb the differences in router implementation specifications and increase the success rate of multicast communications.

-If the ECHONET Lite node does not regularly send Membership Reports and the multicast router used does not regularly send IGMP Membership Queries, it is recommended that either another multicast router or a switch that does not have the IGMP Snooping function to control the forwarding time be selected, or that the settings of the IGMP Snooping function be changed (e.g. by disabling the forwarding time setting, turning the IGMP Snooping function OFF, etc.) when constructing the ECHONET Lite system.
+Therefore, it is recommended that, if the multicast router used does not regularly send IGMP Membership Queries, either another multicast router or switch that does not have the IGMP Snooping function to control the forwarding time should be chosen, or the settings of the IGMP Snooping function should be changed (e.g. disabling the forwarding time setting, turning the IGMP Snooping function OFF, etc.) when constructing the ECHONET Lite system.